Highway 1, British Columbia, Canada. Sign says, "High Mountain Road, Expect sudden weather changes"

 Interesting things about my clients:

-You can click here find out more about why my rates are lower than most.
+You can click here find out more about why my rates are so reasonable.

 My scheduling system accepts credit/debit cards and PayPal.
 You’re welcome to see me weekly, or every other week, or once a month, or just whenever you want to.
 The scheduling is up to you.